michael-stricklin/sugar/README.md

 ### Prerequisites

+- Some basics knowlege of the AWS ecosystem.
+- Familiarity with the Dexcom CGM (continuous glucode monitor).
 - Dexcom share account
-  * account username for Share account
+  * account username for Share account.
-  * password from Share account
+  * password from Share account.
 - AWS account.
 - Configuration for AWS lambda.
 - Configuration for AWS DynamoDB.